What is Albumin Blood Test?

 Frequently Asked Questions

 No special preparation is needed for an albumin test.
-However, you should inform your doctor if you are taking any medications that may affect the results of the test.
+However, you should inform your doctor if you take any medications that may affect the test results.

 Normal albumin levels range from 3.4 to 5.4 grams per deciliter (g/dL) of blood.
 However, the normal range may vary slightly depending on the laboratory where the test is done.